rudof-project/rudof/docs/src/general/getting-started.md

 - _Commands about some technology_, which take some input from that technology and provide information about it.
 Examples are: `shex`, `shacl`, `dctap`, `shapemap`, `service`, `node` and `data`.
 Which are usually nouns or the name of the corresponding technology.
 - _Commands that do some actions_.
 Examples are: `query`, `validate` or `convert`, which are usually verbs.

-Most of the commands can be customized either providing parameters at run-time or by passing a config file parameter.

-Config files use TOML syntax.
-By default, rudof uses a [default_config.toml](https://github.com/rudof-project/rudof/blob/master/config/default_config.toml) file.
-If you want to customize rudof's behaviour you can create your own template making a copy of the previous one and passing it as the value of `-c` option.